ORACLE: A rigorous metric and method to explore all near-optimal designs for energy systems: Numerical experiments

 \subsection{Comparison of MGA convergence by volume}

 Volume has been suggested as a convergence metric in the recent MGA literature \citep{pedersen2021modeling,lau2024measuring,schricker2023gotta}.
-When using the difference between the volumes of the inner and outer approximations as a metric, the groupings of the algorithms (Figure \ref{fig:compare-volumes-small-tech-list}) are the same as when the proposed metric (Figure \ref{fig:distance-oracle-small-tech-list}) is used: ORACLE performs the best followed by Random, VMM, and ERG with Spores and HSJ performing the worst.
-In fact, the volumes of the inner approximations of HSJ and Spores are not shown as they are very small in comparison.
-Small volumes have been reported for HSJ and SPORES in earlier work \citep{lau2024measuring}.
+When using the difference between the volumes of the inner and outer approximations as a metric, the groupings of the algorithms (Figure \ref{fig:compare-volumes-small-tech-list}) are the same as when the proposed metric (Figure \ref{fig:distance-oracle-small-tech-list}) is used: ORACLE performs the best followed by Random, VMM, ERG, and Spores with HSJ performing the worst.
+In fact, the volumes of the inner approximations of HSJ are not shown as they are very small in comparison.
+Small volumes have been reported for HSJ have been reported in earlier work \citep{lau2024measuring}.

 Interestingly, the volumes of the inner approximations of Random, VMM, and ERG are similar to the converged volume of ORACLE.
 However, as the volumes of their outer approximations are much larger, they are unable to show that the inner approximations appear to have converged by volume.
 This finding implies that the poor performance of Random, VMM, and ERG in Figure \ref{fig:distance-oracle-small-tech-list} is because their outer approximations are not tight.
 Despite the volumes being similar, the distance between the inner approximation of Random, VMM, and ERG with the converged outer approximation of ORACLE remains above the desired tolerance by a significant margin.
 Thus, although the volumes of the inner approximations are similar, the inner approximations have not converged to the desired tolerance (see \ref{subsec: compare-distance-true}).